20000607-lxc/BERT-NER-Pytorch-master/README.md

-## Chinese NER using Bert
+## Chinese and English NER using GPT2 and Bert

-GPT2 for Chinese NER.

 ### dataset list